EVERY ONCE IN A WHILE, a new technology, an old problem and a big idea turn into an innovation.

 Slower/longer flow rate (due to change in fineness) despite same setting Disassemble coneholder and thourougly clean grinding chamber and cone.
 When reassembling coneholder, make sure for it to be perfectly snapped in.

-Faster/shorter flow rate (due to changed fineness) despite same setting Add one 0.2mm shim (delivery contents) underneath the cone.
+Faster/shorter flow rate (due to changed fineness) despite same setting Check coneholder for signs of wear and replace against the metal version w/ integrated cleaning function.
+Optionally, you can also add one 0.2mm shim (delivery contents) underneath the cone.
 Watch the respecitive Video on our YouTube-channel (Adding shims).

 The Maschine Safety Switch (Circuit Breaker) keeps triggering (DO NOT restart before having identified/eliminated the cause for the triggering)